HosnaJabbari/HFold/README.md

 make
 make install
 ```
-3. Install HFold by navigating to the HFold directory
+3. Install HFold by navigating to the HFold-master directory

 Note: <path to Simfold installation> is where Simfold was installed.
 The default path is /usr/local.
 If you did not specify a custom prefix when installing Simfold, use /usr/local
 ```